mleonardallen/CarND-Vehicle-Detection/README.md

 > `vehicle_detection/pipeline.py`, methods: `get_window_list`, `get_features`

 I chose 3 window scales.
 A scale of `1 (64x64)`, `1.5 (96x96)`, and `2 (128x128)`.
 For the smaller sizes I do not extend down to the bottom of the image as to not affect performance too much.
 Vehicles at the top of the region of interest will also be smaller.
 For scale of 2, I search all but the very top region of interest.
 This is because vehicles can still appear large until very close to the horizon.
 For cells per step, I opted to search at `1 cell per step` at the smaller scales.
-Even though this increased the number of search windows and feature selection time, I was able to produce smoother bounding boxes and it also allowed me to increaase the heatmap threshold later on to reduce false positives.
+Even though this increased the number of search windows and feature selection time, I was able to produce smoother bounding boxes and it also allowed me to increase the heatmap threshold later on to reduce false positives.

 > Total number of windows: 1391